Artificial intelligence in healthcare: Gastroenterology

 AI can play a role in various facets of the field of gastroenterology.
 Endoscopic exams such as esophagogastroduodenoscopies (EGD) and colonoscopies rely on rapid detection of abnormal tissue.
 By enhancing these endoscopic procedures with AI, clinicians can more rapidly identify diseases, determine their severity, and visualize blind spots.
-Early trials in using AI detection systems of early gastric cancer have shown sensitivity close to expert endoscopists.
+Early trials in using AI detection systems of early stomach cancer have shown sensitivity close to expert endoscopists.